Looney Tunes: 1933–1936: Leon Schlesinger Productions

-When Harman and Ising left Warner Bros. in 1933 over a budget dispute with Schlesinger, they took with them all the rights of the characters and cartoons they had created.
-A new character called Buddy became the only star of the Looney Tunes series for a couple of years.
+When Harman and Ising left Warner Bros. in 1933 over a budget dispute with Schlesinger, they took with them all the rights of the characters they had created.
+A new character called Buddy became the only star of the Looney Tunes series for a couple of years, but quickly became unpopular.

-New directors including Tex Avery, Friz Freleng and Bob Clampett were brought in or promoted to work with animators in the Schlesinger studio, with Avery's unit housed in a bungalow the animators dubbed "Termite Terrace."
-In 1935 they debuted the first major Looney Tunes star, Porky Pig, along with Beans the Cat in the Merrie Melodies cartoon I Haven't Got a Hat directed by Friz Freleng.
-Beans was the star of the next Porky/Beans cartoon Gold Diggers of '49, but it was Porky who emerged as the star instead of Beans.
-The ensemble characters of I Haven't Got a Hat, such as Oliver Owl, and twin dogs Ham and Ex, were also given a sampling of shorts, but Beans and Porky proved much more popular.
-Beans was later phased out when his popularity declined, leaving Porky as the only star of the Schlesinger studio.
+New directors including Tex Avery, Friz Freleng and Bob Clampett were brought in or promoted to work with animators in the Schlesinger studio, with Avery's unit housed in a bungalow which the animators dubbed "Termite Terrace."
+In 1935, Porky Pig, the first major Looney Tunes star, made his debut in the Merrie Melodies cartoon I Haven't Got a Hat, directed by Friz Freleng, featuring an ensemble of characters headed by Beans the Cat.
+However, after Avery's Looney Tune debut Gold Diggers of '49 it was Porky who emerged as the star instead of Beans.
+The ensemble characters of I Haven't Got a Hat, such as Oliver Owl and the twin dogs Ham and Ex, were quickly dropped.
+Beans would be phased out as well by mid-1936, leaving Porky as the only star of the Schlesinger studio.

 1936–1944: More star characters and switch to color

-The debuts of other memorable Looney Tunes stars followed: Daffy Duck in Porky's Duck Hunt (1937), Elmer Fudd in the Merrie Melodies short Elmer's Candid Camera (1940), Bugs Bunny in the Merrie Melodies short A Wild Hare (1940), and Tweety in the Merrie Melodies short A Tale of Two Kitties (1942).
+The debuts of other memorable Looney Tunes stars soon followed: Daffy Duck in Porky's Duck Hunt (1937), Elmer Fudd in the Merrie Melodies short Elmer's Candid Camera (1940), Bugs Bunny in the Merrie Melodies short A Wild Hare (1940), and Tweety in the Merrie Melodies short A Tale of Two Kitties (1942).

 Bugs initially starred in the color Merrie Melodies shorts following the success of 1940's A Wild Hare, and formally joined the Looney Tunes series with the release of Buckaroo Bugs in 1944.

 Schlesinger began to phase in the production of color Looney Tunes with the 1942 cartoon The Hep Cat.
-The final black-and-white Looney Tunes short was Puss n' Booty in 1943 directed by Frank Tashlin.
+The final black-and-white Looney Tunes short was Puss n' Booty in 1943, directed by Frank Tashlin.
 The inspiration for the changeover was Warner's decision to re-release only the color cartoons in the Blue Ribbon Classics series of Merrie Melodies.
-Bugs made a cameo appearance in 1942 in the Avery/Clampett cartoon Crazy Cruise and also at the end of the Frank Tashlin 1943 cartoon Porky Pig's Feat, which marked Bugs' only official appearance in a black-and-white Looney Tunes short.
-Schlesinger sold his interest in the cartoon studio in 1944 to Warner Bros. and went into retirement; he died five years later.
+A brief cameo at the end of Tashlin's 1943 cartoon Porky Pig's Feat would be Bugs' only official appearance in a black-and-white Looney Tunes short.

+Schlesinger sold the cartoon studio in 1944 to Warner Bros. and went into retirement; he died five years later.